ToniRollo/CACER-simulator/README.md

 `work in progress...`

-`🚨 Pay attention: A tutorial main will be released later for this module!`
+`🚀 A tutorial main will be released later for this module!`

 ### 2. BESS Simulator